leepoeaik/tp/docs/UserGuide.md

-# _TutorTrack User Guide_
+# _Tutor Track User Guide_
 ******

-TutorTrack is a **desktop application for tutors to manage their students and scheduled classes, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Tutor Track is a **desktop application for tutors to manage their students and scheduled classes, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, TutorTrack can get your contact management tasks done faster than traditional GUI apps.